 - to increase the level of existing pothole repairs and prevent a backlog building up an extra reactive maintenance gang will be employed at a cost of £100,000.
 This will enable the authority to carry out approximately 1500 further repairs to defects on the network of which a large majority of these will be pothole repairs.

-- to also increase the number of pothole repairs the authority will allocate £75,000 to carry out thin veneer patch repairs.
+- to also increase the number of pothole repairs the authority will split £75,000 to carry out thin veneer patch repairs.
 At a cost of approximately £31m2 this will allow the council to repair an extra 2400m2 of carriageway defects.
 This treatment will be used across the surface dressing sites for pre patching as well as actionable and non-actionable pothole locations especially on concrete roads containing thin flexible surface overlays where stripping has occurred.